OpenSpace/OpenSpace-Docs/reference/asset-components/SpiceRotation.md

-:::{dropdown} Fixed Date
+:::{dropdown} TimeFrame

 This asset creates a rotation provided by a SPICE kernel and applies it to a SceneGraphNode that only displays coordinate axes.
 The rotation of the coordinate axes are determined by SPICE, in this case pretending that the coordinate axes are rotating at the same rate as Earth.
-In this specific example, the orientation is independent of the actual in-game time in OpenSpace and only uses a fixed date of 2000 JAN 01 instead.
+In this example, the rotation is only calculated between 2000 JAN 01 and 2002 JAN 01 to exemplify a use-case in which the data from the SPICE kernel is not available for the whole duration.

 :::{code-block} lua
 :linenos:
-:emphasize-lines: 8, 18
+:emphasize-lines: 8, 22

 -- Load the default SPICE kernels, which is the planetary constants and the DE430 kernel asset.require("spice/core")

 local Node = {
-  Identifier = "SpiceRotation_Example_FixedDate",
+  Identifier = "SpiceRotation_Example_TimeFrame",
   Transform = {
     Rotation = {
       Type = "SpiceRotation",
       SourceFrame = "IAU_EARTH",
       DestinationFrame = "GALACTIC",
+      TimeFrame = {
+        Type = "TimeFrameInterval",
-      FixedDate = "2000 JAN 01 00:00:00.000"
+        Start = "2000 JAN 01",
+        End = "2002 JAN 01"
       }
+    }
   },
   Renderable = {
     Type = "RenderableCartesianAxes"
   },
   GUI = {
-    Name = "SpiceRotation - Fixed Date",
+    Name = "SpiceRotation - TimeFrame",
     Path = "/Examples"
   }
 }